Story at a glance:

 In 2020 Sensations received the National Wood Construction Award in the “Living Together” category.
 The building is part of Strasbourg’s so-called “wood block,” which serves to demonstrate how timber may be used to build at height, even in urban spaces.

-Returning once more to Norway for our final installment, Rundeskogen Hus C—the shorter counterpart to the aforementioned Hus B—stands at approximately 121.4 feet tall, making it the second-tallest building in the Rundeskogen complex designed by the Helen & Hard architecture studio.
+Returning to Norway, the Helen & Hard architecture studio–designed Rundeskogen Hus C—the shorter counterpart to the aforementioned Hus B—is just over 121 feet tall, making it the second-tallest building in the Rundeskogen complex.

 Sharing an identical base structure with Rundeskogen Hus B, Hus C is meant to invoke the shape of a tree and utilizes mass timber on the fins which radiate outward from its trunk-like base.